 As a voluntary aided Church of England school, admissions criteria typically include faith and parish-linked priorities.
 Warrington’s primary admissions brochure includes a priority category for children resident within the Ecclesiastical Parish of St James with St Hilda, and it also references the nursery connection as part of priority ordering.

-For early years, the school advertises nursery and Reception open events in mid-November as part of its September 2026 intake messaging.
+For early years, the school normally advertises nursery and Reception open events ahead of intake planning.
+Families should check the current school calendar for this year's dates.

 Applications